vmware/vic-product/docs/user_doc/vic_vsphere_admin/introduction.md

 - A private network that containers are attached to by default.

-If you deploy a VCH in a vCenter Server cluster it spans all of the hosts in the cluster, providing the same flexibility and dynamic use of host resources as is the norm.
+If you deploy a VCH in a vCenter Server cluster, it spans all of the hosts in the cluster, providing the same flexibility and dynamic use of host resources as is the norm.

 A VCH is functionally distinct from a traditional container host in the following ways: